Vegan Nutrition for Kids

 Ever ponder the question, what is it about food that helps a kid in growing?
 Is it some mysterious property of specific foods, or is it the nutrients present in the food.
 If, according to you, nutrients are the driving force behind the benefits of eating any food, then the next part will not be much of a shocker to you.
-Barring a few nutrients, plant based foods are as rich, if not richer, in most nutrients than all animal based foods.
+Barring a few nutrients, plant based foods are as rich, if not richer, in most nutrients than all animal based foods (Talking of Plant Based foods, check out our blog - Vegan Milk: Types, Benefits, and Brands – Vegan Dukan).
 What plant based foods (especially the natural and not the processed ones) generally lack are things such as cholesterol, saturated fats, trans fats, galactose, high levels of iodine and elements such as IGF, all of which are known to cause serious diseases and even death.
 Therefore, the conclusion that has been sighted by many research papers is that a kid’s nutrition will not suffer any negative impact if a balanced plant based diet is given, just like is the case is for all other diets.

 What all you need to take care of when following a plant based diet for your kids.

 While kids need an extremely wide variety of nutrients for proper growth and development, both physically and mentally, there are some basic nutrients which are just too essential to ignore.
 Hence, we’ll be listing them for you, how they’re important, and which vegan sources you can get them from.